 Germany’s rise as a Great Power during the turn of the century is a story complete with revolution, political upheaval, unstable leaders, and generals dancing in tutus.

 Otto von Bismarck was a peerless practitioner of Realpolitik, a German phrase often translated in English as power politics.
 As the chief servant of the royal family of Prussia, the Hohenzollerns, Bismarck carefully engineered German unification around a hard-core of Prussian militarism in a succession of wars against Austria in 1866, and then against France, sealing the establishment of the German Empire.
-This new, young Germany had become, at a stroke, in 1870 to 1871, the strongest power on the continent.
+This new, young Germany had become, at a stroke, from 1870 to 1871, the strongest power on the continent.
 It was endowed with proud Prussian militarist traditions.
 It had an enormous and growing population of 65 million, and its booming economy likewise made it an industrial powerhouse in a new surge of industrial revolution.

 This is a transcript from the video series World War I: The “Great War”.
 Watch it now, on The Great Courses.